 There seems to be a trend for games that have you controlling critters are among the weirdest out there.
 Mister Mosquito is not an exception.
 In the game, you terrorize a Japanese household, waiting for the right moment to strike and steal their blood.
 If the right moment doesn’t present itself, sometimes you have to create distractions, like flying into a light switch to turn the lights off.

 If it wasn’t weird enough to be a mosquito or go around sucking blood, the game also forces you to enter combat with the folks in the household as they try to smash you.
-A few well-placed bumps is what it takes to calm them down.
+A few well-placed bumps are what it takes to calm them down.

 5. Japan World Cup

 Japan seems to have a knack for these kinds of games.
 Japan World Cup doesn’t fall short in bizarre points.
 The game appears to be about horse racing in Japan, and it has the setting just right, but things go odd when the racers start to line up in the box.
 Some horses have weird hair styles or strange bodies, some of them aren’t even horses at all.